jetheridge99/ValueAtRiskCalculatorFUPRelease/README.md

 ##### Installation
-To run the application there are three options.
+To run the application there are two options.
 ###### Unix Systems
 * For a JAR file, double click the Icon and the application will run from there.
 * Alternatively, to run from the command line, use: